COMPSYS 704 : Advanced Embedded Systems

 Other Information

 While official prerequisite is COMPSYS 723, 202 or SOFENG 281, other courses with equivalent content may also be acceptable.
-Knowledge of programming in traditional programming language, C/C++ and Java, and basics of micro computing with traditional microprocessors and embedded systems is essential.
+Knowledge of programming in traditional programming language, C/C++ and Java, and basics of micro computing with traditional microprocessors and embedded systems is essential and should not be waived under any conditions.

 Academic Integrity